deejles/hugo/content/posts/my-first-post.md

 # DeeJ Capital LLC

-Our mission is to provide the best short term rental option in the Poconos.
+Started by Owner/CEO Daniel Zentner in 2021, our mission is to provide the best short term rental option in the Poconos.

-For inquiries please contact Daniel Zentner,Owner, at kittyharkerpa@gmail.com
+For inquireies, please contact: kittyharkerpa@gmail.com

 <html>
 <body>